 Visit a doctor immediately if you suspect you or someone you know has had a seizure or is experiencing one.

 If you drink too much alcohol or use drugs, you may also experience clumsiness due to intoxication.
 Intoxication, which impairs brain function, usually involves one or two symptoms, which may not always include uncoordinated movements.

 You may have difficulty maintaining your balance or coordinating steps while trying to walk when intoxicated.
 This can result in injuring yourself or getting a concussion if you fall.

 Aging can go hand in hand with issues with coordination.

-Clumsiness can also begin as a subtle problem and gradually worsen.
+However, clumsiness can also begin as a subtle problem and gradually worsen.
 If you or someone you know has ongoing issues with coordination along with other symptoms, bring the problem to a doctor’s attention.
-There may be an underlying neurological disorder.
+T

-A malignant or benign growth on the brain can also affect balance and coordination.
-If you have a brain tumor, you may also experience the following symptoms:
+That said, you have any kind of brain tumor, you may also experience the following symptoms:

 - unexplained nausea and vomiting

 - vision problems

 - hearing problems